1-million-weed/Introduction-to-Machine-Learning/Lectures/Lecture 1.md

+---
+tags:
+  - Marinus
+  - Lectures
+  - _FirstPass
+---

-> [!note] Look at lecture slides for general info about the course.
+>[!note] Look at lecture slides for general info about the course.
 Very clear and structured

 ## What you need for AGI